 This Americanized version of Italian dressing is delicious and versatile and It only takes a few minutes to create.
 There are no additives, no corn syrup and nothing you can't pronounce.
 Best of all, the ingredients are likely in your cabinets already.
 Because this dressing is made with dry spices, it will have a long shelf life in your fridge assuming it lasts that long.

 Italian dressing actually tastes better when made with a combination of oils.

-You would think I would recommend extra virgin olive oil (evoo), but that's not the case.
+You would think I would recommend using all extra virgin olive oil (evoo), but that's not the case.
 Using all evoo is heavy and a little overpowering in this dressing.
-I recommend using a neutral oil such as vegetable or safflower oil in combination with evoo.
+I recommend using a neutral oil such as avocado oil in combination with evoo.
 I bet you'll find it more familiar and similar to the bottled stuff.
 If you look at the ingredients of the popular brands, evoo isn't even added!
 Now, If you buy a good tasting evoo, one that you could taste alone and enjoy, then use it.
 If you want to replicate the bottled Italian Dressing, use a combination of oils.

 As for adding Parmesan cheese to the dressing, I don’t.
 I feel if I wanted Parmesan added, I can mix it in with the salad.
 I don’t want anything to compromise the dressing.
 I never knew it to be an Italian thing - at least not in my family who all came here straight from Italy.
 Also, mixing the cheese with the dressing limits the shelf life.